ARTIST’S STATEMENT

 I sculpt with the intent to create the illusion of great height in a small size, because no matter how small we may be, we can all make a big difference!

-While exhibiting my sculptures a handful of doctors asked me if I knew about the “Homunculus”, and I did not.
-I learned that the homunculus is the phenomenon that the brain assigns more brain area to parts of the body that are more sensitive.
-Lips for example have more brain area connected to them, and are therefore more sensitive and appear larger in the mind’s eye.
+During exhibitions, a handful of doctors approached me and asked me if I knew about the “Homunculus” and I did not.
+I learned that in neuroanatomy the homunculus is a visual representation of the body that shows the proportion of brain tissue devoted to different body parts by showing an enlargement of the more sensitive parts of the body that corresponds to the larger quantity of brain area assigned to those important parts of the body.
+For example, lips are very sensitive and they have a large area of the brain assigned to them, and therefore the lips appear larger in the mind’s eye.

-I have coined the term “Figurative Forced Perspective” to describe the technique that I use to create the exaggerated proportions of my sculpture by accessing the principles that are work in the perspective of our vision.
-I created this technique from the principles of the classic “Forced Perspective” technique used to make movie sets that appear to have great depth in a short distance.
+I have coined the term “Figurative Forced Perspective” to describe the entirely original technique that I created to sculpt the exaggerated proportions of my sculptures, by accessing the principles that are work in the perspective of our vision.
+I created this technique from the cinematic principles of the classic “Forced Perspective” technique used to make movie sets that appear to have great depth in a short distance.
 Similarly, Michelangelo enlarged the head and shoulders of his masterpiece “David” so that it would appear to have correct proportions when viewed from the ground.
 The Statue of Liberty was also sculpted to be larger at the top so that it would appear properly proportioned when seen from below.
-I use this age old technique with the opposite intent to create the illusion of great height in a small size.
+I use this age old technique with the opposite intent to create the illusion of great height in a small size!

-I created my first “Figurative Forced Perspective” sculpture in 1998 when I was working as a stop-motion animator for film and TV.
-I had never seen anyone sculpt in that way, and I’ve never seen another artist sculpt an anatomically correct human figure in a forced perspective 27 years later.
-I have seen many sculptors begin to exaggerate proportions in the past decade, but there is a difference between exaggerating proportions and scaling anatomy accurately in a forced perspective.
-I am articulating this because i have seen the influence that my work has had on other sculptors, and I may be the only one who has noticed, and many art professionals may not be familiar with this information.
+I created my first “Figurative Forced Perspective” sculpture in 1998, at age 28, when I was working as a stop-motion animator for film and TV.
+I was working with world class sculptors who worked for Lucasfilm, Pixar and Disney, and I had never seen anyone sculpt an anatomically correct human figure in a forced perspective, and decades later, I still have not seen another artist achieve this.
+I have seen many sculptors exaggerate proportions in the past two decades, but there is a difference between cartoony exaggerated proportions and accurately scaling anatomy in a forced perspective.
+I am articulating this because I have seen the influence that my sculptures have had on other sculptors who have begun exploring with exaggerated proportions.
+I walked into a gallery recently and there were two sculptors whose bronze sculptures featured cartoony long legs.
+I am probably the only person who can trace that trend back to my own work beginning in 1998.
+Only Giacometti had explored exaggerated proportions previously that I am aware of.
+Few, if any art professionals may be familiar with this information, so I am stating my observation.

 My broad conclusion is that there is something archetypal going on in the depth of our collective sub-conscious that has expressed itself in people’s dreams and also in my sculptures.
 I thank God, the muses, and everyone else, when people enjoy my work.
-My greatest hope is to inspire people to cultivate their own gifts to share with the world.
+My greatest hope is to inspire people to cultivate their creative gifts to share with the world.
+Few people understand the difficulty of sustaining an artist’s career over a lifetime, which is the reality for the majority of artists who are not 1%ing.
+Thanks to all artists who gave it a try, and thanks to all artists who stuck with it, and everybody in between!
+Imagine a world without art, or imagine a world flowering with art!

-The site-specific concepts that I create for commissions are rooted in research, so I can tap the root of the project.
+The site-specific concepts that I create for commissions are rooted in research, so I can understand the root of the project.
 I focus on inclusivity, positivity and I celebrate the commonalities of our diversity.
-I work in a variety of styles, some of which are shown on my website, and others are from my stop-motion animation portfolio.
+I work in a variety of styles, some of which are shown on my website, and many others styles that I work in are not online, so please inquire if you have something in mind, I wish to expand my portfolio.
 I can tell local stories, or celebrate nature’s majesty with concepts that celebrate the past, involve community participation in the present, and I strive to present simple wisdom to uplift the future.

 I have produced the creative concepts, sculpture, drafting, construction documents, fabrication, earthquake engineering, ADA, installation, community participation, and all other aspects of the practice for eighteen bronze monuments since 2006.
+None of my monuments have been damaged to date.
 I use traditional hand sculpting techniques combined with state of the art 3D sculpting, 3D drafting, and 3D printing for a smooth digital interface with other design professionals.
-My sculpting style is iconic, immediately recognizable, and I can create landmark destinations.
+My sculpting style is iconic, immediately recognizable, and I can create landmark destinations with monumental sculptures that are designed to be cell phone photogenic so the public can have a blast taking photos with the sculptures!

 Todji